Tim79000/tfatt/README.md

 # tfatt
 Replaces the pink slabfish sweater.
-Texture pack for the Environmental mod for Minecraft Edited texture is under the MIT License.
+Texture pack for the Environmental mod for Minecraft, the edited texture is under the MIT License.